beno24770/Go-Ghana-V1.0/README.md

-# Goghana Budget Estimator
+# Go Ghana AI

-A smart budget estimator and tour recommendation application for travelers planning a trip to Ghana.
+Ghana's first budget-first AI travel planner.
+A smart budget estimator, itinerary builder, and tour recommendation platform for travelers planning a trip to Ghana.
 Built with React, TypeScript, Vite, and Tailwind CSS.

 ## Features